 With proficiency in multiple staining platforms, the histopathology team can support large scale studies from discovery to late phase clinical trials and maintain a quick turnaround time aligned with clinical needs.
 Well established sample processing protocols, including the possibility of sample rescue for poor formalin-fixed, paraffin-embedded (FFPE) samples, ensures quality data.

 Through the addition of Mosaic Laboratories, pioneers in multiplex IHC services, CellCarta now offers a wider histopathology testing menu.
-The Mosaic offering also includes access to a collection of thousands of FFPE human cancer and normal tissues for evaluation and validation of tests.
+Find out more about Mosaic Laboratories – A CellCarta Company.

 Leveraging our strong expertise in immunohistochemistry (IHC) and immunofluorescence (IF) assays, get a detailed picture of the abundance, distribution, and localization of antigens of interests in tissues or cells.
 IHC assays can be performed with both chromogenic and fluorescent labeling methods and all major platforms are available including the ones from Ventana Medical Systems, Dako, and Leica Biosystems BOND.